This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is a peptic ulcer?

-What causes a peptic ulcer?
+What causes or increases my risk for a peptic ulcer?

 What are the signs and symptoms of a peptic ulcer?

 - Burning or pain in your upper abdomen 1 to 3 hours after you eat or when your stomach is empty

 - Pain that is worse at night or that comes and goes for weeks